sandiego-ember/ember-cli-101/workshop.md

 Now that we have unique URLs for each blog post, we can link to these URLs from our index route.

-To add these links open up the `app/templates/index.hbs` file and add a `link-to` handlebars helper around our blog title:
+To add these links open up the `app/templates/index.hbs` file and add a `link-to` Handlebars helper around our blog title:

 ```handlebars
 {% raw %}